lnlyssg/zos/README.md

 ### Random stuff

+[CARLaPSW](https://github.com/jaytay79/zos/blob/master/CARLaPSW.txt) - Do you have zSecure installed and have READ access to the RACF database?
+Then here's a quick and easy piece of CARLa to pull out all the password hashes and write them out in either JohnTheRipper or Hashcat formats.
+Run from zSecure menu CO.C or in batch.

 [Cracking RACF passwords with hashcat](https://github.com/jaytay79/zos/wiki/hashcat-commands-for-RACF-passwords)

 [racf.rule](https://github.com/jaytay79/zos/blob/master/racf.rule) - for use with the above - based on best64.rule with some minor changes, could do with more tweaking!